 If deodorizing doesn't remove the pet odor, the carpets and padding will have to go.
 Once you tear them out, scrub the subfloor with vinegar or an odor-removing product, and install new padding and carpeting.
 That is, unless the smell is in the subfloor, in which case that goes next.

 When heavy-duty cleaners haven’t eradicated smells in drywall, plaster, or woodwork, add a fresh coat of paint or stain, or replace the drywall or wood altogether.

 On brick and cement, apply a sealant appropriate for the surface for $25 to $100.
 That may smother and seal in the odor, keeping it from reemerging.

 #6 Place Reed Diffuser Sticks or Scented Candles in Strategic Areas

 Put a bow on your deep clean with reed diffuser sticks or scented candles.
 Just remember to avoid going overboard.
 You don't want to turn off buyers sensitive to perfumes.
 Simply place reed diffusers in your foyer to create a warm first impression and add other subtle scents in the kitchen and bathrooms.

 If your dog uses indoor pee pads, put down a new pad each time the dog goes.
 Throw them away outside in a trash can with a tight lid.
 Remove even clean pads from view before each showing.

 Replace kitty litter daily, rather than scooping used litter clumps, and sweep up around the litter box.
 Hide the litter box before each showing.

-If your dog or cat has a best friend it can stay with while you're selling your home (and you can stand to be separated from your pet), consider sending your pet on a temporary vacation.
-If pets have to stay, remove them from the house for showings and put away their dishes, towels, and toys so they're out of sight.
+If your dog or cat has a best friend they can stay with while you're selling your home (and you can stand to be separated), consider sending your pet on a temporary vacation.
+If pets stay, remove them from the house for showings and stash their dishes, towels, and toys so they're out of sight.